Agartala Government Medical College

 Agartala Government Medical College (AGMC) is a government medical college located on the lap of Agartala, the capital city of Tripura.
-It is at Kunjaban near the Malancha Niwas, home of the Manikya Dynasty in Agartala.
-The college is attached with the Govind Ballabh Pant Hospital (G.B.
-Pant hospital), which is the hospital of the college.
-It is completely run by the Government of Tripura.
+It is at Kunjaban near the Malancha Niwas, home of Rabindranath Tagore in Agartala.
+The college is attached with the Govind Ballabh Pant Hospital.
+It is run and funded by the Government of Tripura.

 History

 The college was established in 2005 and the foundation stone was laid by the Prime Minister of India, Dr. Manmohan Singh.
-The college is recognised by the Medical Council of India (MCI) and is affiliated to Tripura University.
+The college is recognised by the National Medical Commission (NMC) and is affiliated to Tripura University.

 Campus

 The Medical College campus is spread over 42 acres of land.
 It includes :